 Across both deployments, the icListen HF hydrophone had the highest recall (62%) and precision (15%) of pseudo clicks, leading to the greatest F-score (0.25) (Table 1).
 However, large variance in detector performance was observed between the two deployments, suggesting subtle differences in platform deployment orientation and an important role for how PAM instruments are deployed.
 The icListen also had the greatest median detection range (43.9 m) than the AMAR (38.8 m) or SoundTrap (39 m).
 These are smaller detection ranges than expected and are likely attributable to the low source level of the icTalk.
 The results also revealed that the icListen had consistently lower Sound Pressure Levels (SPL) during high flow conditions, suggesting that this instrument has lower sensitivity to flow noise.
-This explains why the icListen records a higher number of true positive detections (i.e., because the noise is lower, the signal to noise ratio is higher, and the detection probability is better).
+While this may explain why the icListen recorded a higher number of true positive detections (i.e., because the noise is lower, the signal to noise ratio is higher, and the detection probability is better), this result could be an artefact of slight differences in instrument calibration (see Figures 7 and 8 in Appendix).
 Many of the false positive detections occurred during periods when flow velocity was <2 m/sec, and when sand particles with diameters of 0.25mm are in suspension and generate click-like sounds at 130 kHz.